carinatam/seg4105-project/README.md

-# seg4105-project
+# Patient Management System
-Repository for the patient management system developed for SEG4105
+Repository for the patient management system developed for SEG4105.

+To run, enter `./gradlew bootRun` in terminal and navigate to `localhost:8080`.